teamzerolabs/mirth_channel_exporter/README.md

 statistics to [Prometheus](https://prometheus.io).

 Metrics are retrieved using the Mirth Connect REST API.
-This has only been tested with Mirth Connect 3.7.1, but it should work with any 3.x version.
+This has only been tested with Mirth Connect 3.7.1, and it should work with version after 3.7.1.

 To run it: